Randanevo1/rpgm-tl-updater/README.md

 To run with .exe

 - Open paths.js
+- Add the old and new directory paths
 - Paths need all \ to be replaced with \\\ and spaces need /
 - Example path "old":"C:\\\Users\\\user\\\Desktop\\\game/ with/ spaces\\\www\\\data"
 - run exe